Wondering what to pack for your cruise? We’ll assume you know to bring your swimsuit, socks, and underwear for your next cruise.

-That’s why cruising requires you to plan ahead and bring everything you might need.
+Cruising requires you to plan ahead and bring everything you might need.
 While we typically tell people to pack light, there’s no shame in being prepared for anything on your trip.

 A Small, Portable Cabin Fan

 Have an iPhone?
 What about a tablet or a laptop?
 A small fan?
 A nightlight, curling iron or straightener?
 You can see that outlet space can be at a premium in a small cruise cabin.

-Nothing beats sitting out on the balcony of the ship, watching the stars and sipping a glass of your favorite vino.
+Nothing beats sitting out on the balcony of the ship, watching the sunset and sipping a glass of your favorite vino.
 The good news is that most cruise lines allow you to bring a bottle of wine or champagne along with you (sorry, beer and booze aren’t allowed).

 Leakproof Wine Bottle Protector